Betterment’s 401(k) Investment Approach

 How exactly did the PPA encourage more 401(k) participation?

 Betterment takes and builds upon a lot of the ideas in a target date fund and goes further.
-Number one, we are not a fund manufacturer.
+Number one, we are not a fund provider.
 We are independent from fund companies.
-So part of our job is to be a real investment advisor and financial advisor, and do the due diligence on all of the funds that are available out there.
+So part of our job as a 3(38) investment fiduciary is to be an investment advisor and financial advisor, and do the due diligence on all of the funds that we make available.

 If you're picking from amongst eight large-cap US stock funds, there's not a lot of variation in what their returns are going to look like and you can generally predict performance versus a benchmark knowing the fund costs.
 So part of our job is to actually do the work on the behalf of participants, to narrow down the field of funds towards just the ones that stand out within a given asset class and that are cost-effective.

 We then ask more specific questions including not just how old someone is, but also more personalized questions like when someone plans on retiring.
 Some people want to retire as early as possible.
-That might be 55, 57, 62, which is when you can start taking social security.
+That might be 55, 57, 62 (which is the earliest possible age you can start collecting Social Security).
 Other people want to keep working as late as possible, which is 70 or 72.
 Those are extremely different retirement plans that should have different portfolios based upon those hugely different time horizons.

 So unlike a target date fund, which says, this is your age and you're done, Betterment is going to ask about your age, but also things like, when do you want to retire?
-Putting together a holistic retirement plan, it might involve your spouse or significant others, retirement assets, and even doing tax optimization across the account types that you have available to you.
+Putting together a retirement plan might also involve your spouse or significant others, retirement assets, and even doing tax optimization across the account types that you have available to you.